Timeline: Chinese leader Xi Jinping's rise and rule

 December 2020: Authorities announce an anti-monopoly investigation into e-commerce giant Alibaba, the start of a crackdown on China’s high-flying tech companies.

+September 2021: China’s highly indebted real estate industry, an important driver of growth, enters a prolonged slump sparked by developer Evergrande Group’s inability to meet regulatory restrictions imposed in 2020 to rein in debt.

+February 2022: Xi moves China closer to Russia, meeting President Vladimir Putin at the opening of the Beijing Winter Olympics.
+Three weeks later, Russia invades Ukraine.
+China refrains from criticizing Russia’s aggression.

-August 2022: China launches missiles and deploys warships and fighter jets in major military exercises around Taiwan following the visit of a senior U.S. lawmaker, House Speaker Nancy Pelosi, to the self-governing island that China claims as its territory.
+August 2022: China launches missiles in major military exercises around Taiwan following the visit of a senior U.S. lawmaker, House Speaker Nancy Pelosi, to the self-governing island that China claims as its territory.

 October 2022: Xi starts a third five-year term as Communist Party leader, breaking with recent precedent that limited leaders to two terms.